How to Trim and Shape a Mustache

 The Chevron Mustache

-The model featured above is sporting a chevron, but its most famous wearers are probably Taylor Rice, Tom Selleck and Burt Reynolds (right).
+The model featured above is sporting a chevron, but its most famous wearers are probably Taylor Rice, Tom Selleck and Burt Reynolds (below).

 Shaping Your Mustache to a Chevron